 Self-care?
 What is this conundrum?
 If you’re a mom and you’re nodding, I feel you sister friend.

 As a work at home mom, I often find myself in this weird gray area.
 Most days, I feel like I’m halfassing my job as a career woman and as a mom.
 But, with time, I’ve learned to value myself and embrace both of my important roles in our family.
-Here’s a few tips and lessons I’ve learned for self-care while in the thick of the daily grind.
+Here’s are my 5 Tips for Self-Care as a Work at Home Mom:

 1.)
 Dress Yourself in Real Clothes